Actively Recruiting

 • Use of medications interfering with weight loss or gastric emptying

-• Any other condition that may hinder study compliance or completion
+• Any condition deemed by the investigator as a barrier to study compliance or completion

 AI-Screening